petmat/less-code-is-more/src/pages/types-are-not-tests/index.md

 After trying typemoq and subsequently ts-mockito, I settled on using ts-mockito.
 It seemed like the simplest way to get the mocks done that I needed.

+Also the fact that it does **not** execute the constructor of the class that is mocked is very nice.

 ### substitute.js

-This is the new kid on the block. substitute.js tries to take the clean syntax of ts-mockito even a bit further and it brings one really big feature: mocking interfaces.
+This is the new kid on the block. substitute.js tries to take the clean syntax of ts-mockito even a bit further and it brings one really big feature: **mocking interfaces**.

 Mocking interfaces is not supported in either typemoq or ts-mockito and it is a real bummer.
 For example, sometimes you might want to mock something like AxiosInstance (An interface from the popular HTTP client).